karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 A bookkeeping error discovered _before_ you submit your quarterly report is _way_ less expensive than one discovered _after_ you submit it.

-In exactly the same sense, an error discovered at design time is _far_ less costly than one discover after your code is in production!
+In exactly the same sense, an error discovered at design time is _far_ less costly than one you discover after your code is in production!

 ### External Consistency